Live Well San DiegoHome Menu

-A prime example of a partnership to promote healthy schools is the collaboration between the County of San Diego Health and Human Services Agency (HHSA) and the San Diego County Office of Education (SDCOE) that began in 2016.
-HHSA began by coordinating a Wellness Provider Fair at SDCOE’s Annual Summit on Student Engagement and Attendance.
-The Wellness Provider Fair featured County agencies, contractors, and community partners.
-In 2017 and 2018, HHSA and SDCOE co-hosted the Summit at a larger venue.
-In addition to the Wellness Provider Fair, HHSA also coordinated breakout sessions and provided speakers.
+A prime example of a partnership to promote healthy schools is the collaboration between the County of San Diego Health and Human Services Agency (HHSA) and the San Diego County Office of Education (SDCOE) that began in 2016 with the Annual Summit on Student Engagement and Attendance.
+In 2017 and 2018, HHSA co-hosted the Summit with SDCOE at a larger venue and coordinated a Wellness Provider Fair and breakout sessions.

 HHSA and SDCOE continue to collaborate to support healthy school environments and provide resources to schools and districts.
 This growing partnership has already proved of great value in aligning priorities and strengthening ties between SDCOE, schools, HHSA, and community programs and services.